mammask/EarthBiAs2017/introLargeDataMng.md

 ### `.N`

-`.N` is an integer, length 1, containing the number of rows in the group.
-The column that is named as N and not as .NL
+`.N` is a special in-built variable that holds the number of observations in the current group.
+When we group by`origin`, `.N` returns the number of rows of the dataset:

 ``` r
 # Return the number of records per station